strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/seo-logo.png"> SEO

 The Strapi SEO plugin is designed to improve your application SEO.
 The Strapi SEO plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-seo).
-Once installed, the plugin is available in the main navigation and adds 2 pre-built components *MetaSocial* and *Seo* to the Content-type Builder.
+Once installed, the plugin is available in the main navigation and adds 2 pre-built components *MetaSocial* and *Seo* to the Content-type Builder, which can be used as regular components (see [Configuring fields for content-types](/user-docs/latest/content-types-builder/configuring-fields-content-type.html#components)).

-To apply the SEO plugin to a collection type:

-1. In the Content Builder select a collection type and click *Add another field*.
-2. Select *Component* from the dialog box.
-3. Select *Use an existing component* and click *Select a component*.
-4. Select either *shared - MetaSocial* or *shared - Seo* from the dropdown menu.
-5. Name the new component *MetaSocial* or *seo*, respectively.
-6. Click finish.

 With the plugin installed, it is possible to: